cloudFPGA/cFDK/README.md

 ### cloudFPGA example applications

-Example applications (**APP**) are provided to demonstrate the usage of this Development Kit and to provide some code for learning.

-Currently, the cFDK includes the following example APPs:

-* `triangle_app`: To build a triangle cluster
+TODO

 ### Create new applications

-Follow the instructions of the [*cFBuild* documentation](https://github.ibm.com/cloudFPGA/cFBuild).
+Follow the instructions of the [*cFCreate* documentation](https://github.com/cloudFPGA/cFCreate).